-Concern Three: Admissions criteria may favour students from higher-income backgrounds.
+Admissions criteria may favour students from higher-income backgrounds.

 While each school differs in their evaluation of applications, in general the requirements are based on grade point average/academic achievement (with or without the MCAT), extracurricular activities, reference letters, and an interview.
-Each of these aspects is problematic from the point of view of creating an admissions process unbiased by socio-economic status.
+Each of these aspects is problematic from the point of view of creating an admissions process unbiased by socioeconomic status.

-A student's academic achievement is often linked to their socio-economic background.
-This is a complex issue but some key points used here will illustrate this relationship.
 Students who must work part or full time to finance their university education may have less time to focus on academics, to the detriment of their grade point average.
 Another barrier for some lower-income students is the requirement of many medical schools to take a full course load throughout an applicant's undergraduate education.
 While the rationale is to permit a fairer assessment and comparison with other students, it systematically discriminates against students who lack the financial resources to take a full course load and must work more hours and stretch a degree out beyond 4 years.
-Further it also works against students with dependants who cannot attend school full time (and who are in general are greatly under-represented in post-secondary education).17

-Admissions requirements requesting that applicants spend time volunteering or being involved in other extracurricular activities also privilege those with the financial resources to spend their time in ways other than academics or employment.
-Further, medically-related volunteer activities in underprivileged_countries may appear more impressive on an application, because they show both a commitment to and an interest in health care, yet these programs are often restricted to more affluent applicants.
-Being able to spend one's time volunteering is a luxury that access to greater financial resources permits, and yet it is a universal expectation of medical school applicants.
+Admissions requirements requesting that applicants spend time volunteering or being involved in other extracurricular activities also privilege those who do not need their own employment income to help pay for university.
+Further, medically-related volunteer activities in underprivileged countries may appear more impressive on an application, because they show both a commitment to and an interest in health care, yet these programs are often restricted to more affluent applicants.
+Being able to spend one's time volunteering is a luxury.

 The medical school admissions interview also makes class-related assumptions.
 The interview assesses personal characteristics based on the interviewers' conceptions of what type of person makes a successful medical student and future physician.
-This includes assumptions of dress, language, relevant topics of conversation, and professional behaviour.
-Research in both Canada and the UK indicates these attributes, as a form of social capital, are less readily accessible to applicants from lower-income backgrounds.18
+This includes assumptions of dress, language, relevant topics of conversation, and behaviour.

-Concern Four: The number of students from rural communities are currently underrepresented at medical schools across the country.
+Students from rural communities are currently underrepresented at medical schools across the country, and may be disadvantaged in the admissions process.